 Now, let's talk value

-Health-care investors are fascinated with dominant players like Pfizer
+Health-care investors are fascinated with dominant players such as Merck

-Currently, the stock trades at an earnings multiple a full 10% below the average of the S&P Small-Cap Index.
-If estimates prove reliable -- and I think they will -- the P/E shrinks to under 15 times.
-Once investors see this company generating cash, paying down debt, and consistently accelerating its growth in earnings and sales, this should prove a real bargain here at around $16 per share.
+Currently, the stock trades at an earnings multiple well below the average of the S&P Small-Cap Index.
+If estimates prove reliable -- and I think they will -- the P/E shrinks further.
+Once investors see this company generating cash, paying down debt, and consistently accelerating its growth in earnings and sales, this should prove a real bargain here at around $17 per share.